 What is the CFAT Spatial Ability Test?

 The CFAT Spatial Ability Test is used to measure your ability to understand and manipulate objects in two-dimensional and three-dimensional space to arrive at a logical answer.
+It is part of the recruitment process within the Canadian Forces where candidates must pass a series of assessments.

 The format of the CFAT Spatial Ability Test